 One concern with the exogeneity of the permanent income shocks is that state and local governments may have private information on the actual population count of their respective jurisdictions.
 State and local governments may therefore anticipate the direction of federal funding changes before the Census takes place.
 Consequently, municipal governments may obtain financing or alter spending patterns before the Census count estimates are released.
 This is unlikely to be the case for several reasons.
-First, Suárez Serrato and Wingender (2016) argue that the difference between the actual count and the forecasted population count comes from both forecasting errors and errors in how the Census to the next.
+First, Suárez Serrato and Wingender (2016) argue that the difference between the actual count and the forecasted population count comes from both forecasting errors and errors in how the Census counts the actual population; both types of errors are also likely to vary from one Census to the next.
 In addition, the authors show the measure of permanent income shocks to be uncorrelated with past local economic growth making anticipation effects by local governments unlikely.